toml-lang/toml/toml.md

 ```

 Arrays can span multiple lines.
 A terminating comma (also called a trailing
-comma) is permitted after the last value of the array.
-Any number of newlines
+comma) is permitted, but not required, after the last value of the array.
-and comments may precede values, commas, and the closing bracket.
-Indentation
+Any number of newlines and comments may precede values, commas, and the closing
-between array values and commas is treated as whitespace and ignored.
+bracket.
+Indentation between array values and commas is treated as whitespace and
+ignored.

 ```toml
 integers2 = [